-2. No student can expect more than ten terms of financial support from University funds (excluding Summer Term and Sessions).
+2. No student can expect more than twelve terms of financial support from University funds (excluding Summer Term and Sessions).

-3. The progress of students will be evaluated each January or February.
+3. The progress of students will be evaluated each April.
 The reallocation of TAs will be contingent on satisfactory progress towards the requirement for the Ph.D.

-1. Student's progress will be evaluated each January or February.
+1. Student's progress will be evaluated each April.

 2. Students who performed poorly as TAs should not expect renewal.
-Students who lack the requisite communication skills or substantive knowledge will not be given TAs.
+Students who lack the requisite communication skills or substantive knowledge will not be given TA assignments.

 3. Teaching assistants and teaching fellows must be evaluated by students and by a supervising faculty member in each course to which they are assigned.

 a.
 Student evaluations are arranged by the Office of Measurement and Evaluation of Teaching.
 The OMET sends a form for requesting evaluation to everyone who is teaching a class.
 Teaching assistants and teaching fellows should use this form to request an evaluation.
 The OMET returns completed evaluations to the teachers after the term is over.
-Teaching assistants and teaching fellows should look over the evaluations and give them to the Administrative Assistant of the Department within a week of receiving them.
-The evaluations become a permanent part of the graduate student's file.
-Evaluations are an important part of a job dossier, and are released to the person evaluated when he or she leaves the university.
+Teaching assistants and teaching fellows should look over the evaluations and provide electronic copies to the Graduate Administrator within a week of receiving them.
+The evaluations become a permanent part of the graduate student's file and are an important part of a job dossier.

 b.
 In courses that use teaching assistants or teaching fellows, faculty evaluations are conducted by the faculty instructor.
 A faculty member appointed by the Chair evaluates independently taught classes.
 In each case, the faculty member visits the class at least once during the term.
 The faculty member writes a report about this visit and discusses the report with the teaching assistant or teaching fellow before depositing it in his or her file, no later than the end of the term in which the course is taught.
 Decisions concerning renewal of teaching positions will be made in light of both student and faculty evaluations.